Information Theory

 Entropy Maps

-Entropy maps use prefix-free hash codes to map domain values to codomain values without storing the domain, enabling lossy compression with information-theoretic bounds.
+Entropy maps use prefix-free hash codes to approximate functions without storing the domain, achieving information-theoretic space bounds with controllable error.

 Perfect Hashing: Space Bounds, Entropy, and Cryptographic Security